Synthetixio/SIPs/SIPS/sip-warning-flags.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->

-Integrate Chainlink's control flags contract into Synthetix to prevent any mutative action against a synth that has its price feed flagged.
+Integrate Chainlink’s warning flags contract into Synthetix to prevent any mutative action against a synth that has its price feed flagged.

 ## Abstract

 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the SIP is implemented, not *why* it should be done or *how* it will be done.
 If the SIP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->

-Chainlink have prepared a flags contract which gives them to power to indicate if there's an issue with a given `Aggregator`.
+Chainlink have prepared a flags contract which allows them to indicate if there's an issue with a given `Aggregator`.
 During an `exchange` of `src` to `dest` synth, if the corresponding `Aggregator` is flagged, then the `exchange` will fail.
 In addition, all issuance functions (`issue`, `burn`, `claim`) also need to be prevented as these require the calculation of the entire debt pool, which cannot be done if any synth has an invalid price.

 ## Motivation

 <!--This is the problem statement.
 This is the *why* of the SIP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the SIP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the SIP will address the issue!-->

 As the Synthetix protocol migrates to Chainlink feeds for all remaining prices (in the upcoming [SIP-36](./sip-36.md)), the primary responsibility of monitoring and maintenance shifts from Synthetix to Chainlink.
-Having a flags contract controlled by Chainlink allows their monitoring teams to flip a switch in the case of any outage and prevents spurious actions on the Synthetix protocol taking advantage of incorrect pricing.
+Having a flags contract controlled by the Chainlink team allows their monitoring teams to flip a warning switch in the case of any outage and prevents spurious actions on the Synthetix protocol taking advantage of incorrect pricing.

 ## Specification